 Staples and basic groceries in a Japanese supermarket

-If your hostel kitchen or Airbnb pad doesn’t already stock it, you might be looking for salt (塩/shio), pepper (胡椒/kosho), oil (油/abura; olive –olivu/オリーブ, sesame –goma/胡麻, canola – キャノーラ, are usually available).
+If your hostel kitchen or vacation rental doesn’t already stock it, you might be looking for salt (塩/shio), pepper (胡椒/kosho), oil (油/abura; olive –olivu/オリーブ, sesame –goma/胡麻, canola – キャノーラ, are usually available).
 Vinegar is called su (酢) in Japanese.

 While you probably won’t get into any baking, it is still useful to know that flour is ko/粉.
 Besides wheat (小麦/komugi), commonly stocked flours include: rye (ライ麦/raimugi) and buckwheat (そば/soba).
 Tapioca starch (タピオカ澱粉) and cornstarch (コーンスターチ) are also often used in Japanese cooking.